kivy/kivy/doc/sources/gsoc.rst

     Kivy.
 The idea is to provide a stable API to the user for accessing features of their desktop or mobile device.

-    The student would replace some `.java` code currently in the py4a project to a more appropriate place in Plyer.
-In addition, the student would work on improving access to platform specific features through Plyer, including accessibility, Bluetooth Low Energy, accessing contacts, sharing, NFC, contacts, in app browser, wifi (enable, disable, access to wifi services (wifi direct, network accessibility, current ip info on network etc.), Camera Capture (video), camera display, googleplay integration, toast, launch phone call interface, sms interface, geo location, interaction with notification, globalisation (languages),
+    The student would replace some `.java` code currently in the p4a project to a more appropriate place in Plyer.
+In addition, the student would work on improving access to platform specific features through Plyer, including accessibility, Bluetooth Low Energy, accessing and editing contacts, sharing, NFC, in-app browser, Wi-Fi (enable, disable, access to Wi-Fi services (Wi-Fi direct, network accessibility, current IP info on network etc.), Camera capture (video), camera display, Google Play integration, toast, launch phone call interface, sms interface, geolocation, interaction with notifications, internationalization (I18N),
     and all the missing platform implementations from existing features.

     Under the hood you'll use PyJNIus on Android, PyOBJus on OS X and iOS, ctypes on Windows, and native APIs on Linux.
-This probably would also include improving PyObjus and PyJNIus to handle interfaces that they can't right now.
+This probably would also include improving PyOBJus and PyJNIus to handle interfaces that they can't right now.

   References: